Esri/map-collection-explorer/README.md

 **index.html**: The default html file for the application.

 **configurationPanel.js** Default configuration panel settings for the template.
 This is only applicable to configurable templates.
 This example will create a configuration panel with one dropdown list that contains three template color choices (seaside, chrome, pavement).
 When the templateConfig.js module retrieves any configurable settings you'll get the theme name back in a parameter named theme.
 Then you can apply the necessary css to your application to apply the new colors - like change the border color etc. See the [Adding configurable parameters to templates](http://resources.arcgis.com/en/help/arcgisonline/#/Adding_configurable_parameters_to_templates/010q000000ns000000/) help topic for more details.

-#### Instructions

-1. Download and unzip the .zip file or clone the repository.
-2. Web-enable the directory.
-3. Access the .html page.
-4. Configure the parameters in the <a href="https://github.com/ChrisMahlke/explorer/blob/master/config/defaults.js" target="_blank">configuration file</a>.

 #### Issues